Amanmalik444/crypto-wiz/README.md

-# crypto-wiz
+# crypto-wiz will help you share and manage cryptocurrencies

 To start Frontend, Use `npm run Client`.
 To start Backend, Use `npm run Server`.
-So You won't have change directories
+So You won't have to change directories